zulip/zulip-mobile/docs/howto/build-run.md

 ## Android tips

-* To set up the Android emulator, follow the heading "Using a virtual device" in those React Native [Getting Started][rn-getting-started] instructions.
-* After you set up the Android emulator, you no longer need Android Studio.
-You can start the emulator [from the command line][ android-emu-cmd-line].
+* To set up the Android emulator, follow the heading "Using a virtual device" in the React Native [Getting Started][rn-getting-started] instructions.
+After you set up the emulator in Android Studio, you can start it [from the command line][android-emu-cmd-line].
 * When running on a physical device, if the device has Zulip installed from the Play Store, you may need to uninstall that version first.
 * Commands once you've set up: